-In this paper, we propose a new full-reference image quality measure, IQM2, which is based on top-down approach, and compare it with twelve commonly used full-reference objective measures.
+In this paper we propose a new full-reference image quality measure, IQM2, which is based on top-down approach, and compare it with twelve commonly used full-reference objective measures.
 Except newly proposed IQM2 measure, we tested several other publicly available objective image quality measures, which were also usually tested and reported in other papers.
-These measures are as follows:
+These measures are:

-- MSE (mean squared error) [6];
+- MSE (Mean Squared Error) [6];

-- NAE (normalized absolute error) [6];
+- NAE (Normalized Absolute Error) [6];

-- SSIM (structural similarity) [7];
+- SSIM (Structural Similarity) [7];

-- MS-SSIM (multiscale SSIM, MSSIM) [8];
+- MS-SSIM (Multiscale SSIM, MSSIM) [8];

-- VIF (visual information fidelity) [9];
+- VIF (Visual Information Fidelity) [9];

-- VIFP (pixel-based VIF) [9];
+- VIFP (Pixel-based VIF) [9];

-- VSNR (visual signal-to-noise ratio) [10];
+- VSNR (Visual Signal-to-Noise Ratio) [10];

-E. Dumic (⋈) · S. Grgic · M. Grgic Department of Wireless Communications, Faculty of Electrical Engineering and Computing, University of Zagreb, Unska 3, 10000 Zagreb, Croatia e-mail: emil.dumic@fer.hr

-- NQM (noise quality measure) [11];
+- NQM (Noise Quality Measure) [11];

-- CW-SSIM (complex wavelet SSIM) [12];
+- CW-SSIM (Complex Wavelet SSIM) [12];

-- IW-PSNR (information content weighted PSNR) [13];
+- IW-PSNR (Information Content Weighted PSNR) [13];

-- IW-SSIM (information content weighted SSIM) [13];
+- IW-SSIM (Information Content Weighted SSIM) [13];

-- MAD (most apparent distortion) [14].

-Generally, full-reference image quality measures can be divided into several groups, some of which are explained in detail in [15]:
+- MAD (Most Apparent Distortion) [14].
+Generally, full-reference image quality measures can be divided into several groups, some of which are explained in detail in [15] :

-- pixel-based metrics (e.g., MSE, PSNR (peak signal-to-noise ratio), and NAE measures): these measures presume that every pixel in image is equally important; - structural distortion based metrics (UIQI (Universal Quality Index) [16], SSIM, MS-SSIM, CW-SSIM): such metrics consider the assumption that the human visual system is good at extracting the structural information from the scene as well as local properties of an image.
-Newly proposed measure IQM2 belongs in this group; - natural scene statistic models: NSS metrics (IFC (information fidelity criterion) [17], VIF, VIFP, IW-PSNR, and IW-SSIM measures): These algorithms capture regularities of natural images and try to quantify how these regularities are modified or lost when distortions occur.
-They can be combined with measure groups mentioned earlier (like IW-PSNR and IW-SSIM); - multiple strategy-based metrics (VSNR and MAD measures): measures that attempt to model HVS in two separate stages: near-threshold and clearly visible distortions.
-Final measure is weighted combination of these two stages; - other metrics (e.g., NQM, WSNR (weighted signal-to-noise ratio), PQS (Picture Quality Scale), etc.): measures based on contrast sensitivity function (NQM and WSNR) [18], PQS which takes into account the properties for both global features and localized disturbances [19].
+- pixel-based metrics (e.g. MSE, PSNR (Peak Signal to Noise Ratio) and NAE measures): these measures presume that every pixel in image is equally important;

+- structural distortion based metrics (UIQI (Universal Quality Index) [16], SSIM, MS-SSIM, CW-SSIM): such metrics consider the assumption that the human visual system is good at extracting the structural information from the scene as well as local properties of an image.
+Newly proposed measure IQM2 belongs in this group;

+- natural scene statistic models NSS metrics (IFC (Information Fidelity Criterion) [17], VIF, VIFP, IW-PSNR and IW-SSIM measures): these algorithms capture

+regularities of natural images and try to quantify how these regularities are modified or lost when distortions occur.
+They can be combined with measure groups mentioned earlier (like IW-PSNR and IW-SSIM);

+- multiple strategy based metrics (VSNR and MAD measures): measures that attempt to model HVS in two separate stages: near-threshold and clearly visible distortions.
+Final measure is weighted combination of these two stages; - other metrics (e.g. NQM, WSNR (Weighted Signal to Noise Ratio), PQS (Picture Quality Scale), etc.): measures based on Contrast Sensitivity Function (NQM and WSNR) [18], PQS which takes into account the properties for both global features and localized disturbances [19].

-Pixel-based metrics are generally the fastest to calculate, however, they have the lowest correlation with MOS.
+Pixel-based metrics are generally the fastest to calculate, however they have the lowest correlation with MOS.
 Structural distortion measures have better correlation than pixel-based metrics and are slower in calculation time.
-NSS metrics and multiple strategy-based metrics have in general best correlation with MOS and are, also in general, the slowest.
+NSS metrics and multiple strategy based metrics have in general best correlation with MOS and are, also in general, the slowest.

-All tested measures can be calculated using Matlab and codes can be downloaded from the following locations: MSE, VIF, VIFP, VSNR, and NQM can be calculated using program "Metrix_mux" [20]; CW-SSIM measure can be downloaded from [21]; IW-PSNR, IW-SSIM, SSIM, and MS-SSIM measures can be downloaded from [22]; MAD measure can be downloaded from [23].
-PSNR (peak signal-tonoise ratio) results are the same as MSE so they will not be shown.
+All tested measures can be calculated using Matlab and codes can be downloaded from the following locations: MSE, VIF, VIFP, VSNR, and NQM can be calculated using program "Metrix mux" [20]; CW-SSIM measure can be downloaded from [21]; IW-PSNR, IW-SSIM, SSIM and MS-SSIM measures can be downloaded from [22]; MAD measure can be downloaded from [23].
+PSNR (Peak Signal to Noise Ratio) results are the same as MSE so they will not be shown.
 Same is for IW-MSE and IW-PSNR, but here we used IW-PSNR.
-IFC, UIQI, and WSNR results were also skipped because same authors proposed measures based on them (VIF, SSIM, and NQM, respectively).
-All measures (between tested ones) give best results when they are calculated from luminance component only, which means that all color images had to be transformed in gray scale images.
+IFC, UIQI and WSNR results were also skipped because same authors proposed measures based on them (VIF, SSIM and NQM respectively).
+All measures (between tested ones) give best results when they're calculated from luminance component only, which means that all color images had to be transformed in grayscale images.
 However, incorporating color information is also an important issue, so some authors proposed measure's extension based on color perceptual model [24].
-For measures that are using wavelet transforms, depending on the number of scales and filter length, images had to be rescaled firstly.
+For measures that are using wavelet transforms, depending on the number of scales and filter length, they had to be rescaled firstly.